Deante12345/Barter-Box/README.md

    - To run the application, in the Visual Studio Code terminal type: flet run

 ### File Structure
-1. db: contains files realted to the database
+1. db: contains files realted to the database, stores user accounts, item details, and transaction history securely
 2. pages/authentication: contains the different parts of the app that users interact with
     - checkout.py: is a shopping cart and contains the items the user wants to get from trading
     - confirmation.py: allows users to confirm or reject a trade incase they chnaged their mind